-Feels like autumn.
 I declare myself a fall lover.
 When summer is ending, and we are getting ready for cooler days, a bit of rain, and autumnal vibes, I simply love it.
-This recipe feels like autumn.
-It comes with delicious flavors and seasonal ingredients that make a hearty and comforting meal.
+We harvest our butternut squashes at the end of August, and our kids love it; somehow, it feels like we are saying goodbye to our summer garden and welcoming chillier days.

-A different way to cook Butternut Squash.
 For this recipe, we use half of the butternut squash to blend in the sauce, and for the other half, we cut it into cubes to add to the curry.
-We love using this squash in two different ways for the same dish.
+We like using this versatile squash in two different ways for the same dish.

 Ingredients

-- Butternut Squash.
-Am I the only one who gets excited when the butternut squash season officially starts?
-It's such a versatile vegetable.
+Butternut Squash.
 You will need a medium-size butternut squash for this recipe.

-- Coconut milk.
-Choose coconut milk or coconut cream that contains the most amount of coconut, as it will be creamier.
-This will ensure you get a delicious coconut butternut squash curry.
-Full fat coconut milk is creamier than light coconut milk, but both will be good for cooking this curry.
+Coconut milk.
+Full-fat coconut milk is creamier than light coconut milk, but both will be good for cooking this curry.
 Instead of coconut milk, you can use soy cream, almond milk, or oat milk.

 Step-by-Step Method

-- Add the blended mixture, the rest of the coconut milk, chickpeas, and the other half of the butternut squash still in cubes.
+Add the blended mixture, the rest of the coconut milk, chickpeas, soy sauce, and the other half of the butternut squash still in cubes.

 If you are serving this Thai Butternut Squash Curry to young kids and toddlers, you can leave the Thai curry paste out, use a mild one such as yellow paste, or make two separate pans, like we normally do when cooking this curry.
 One spicy and the other one mild!